asukhodolova/selenium-grid-demo/README.md

 ```
 5. check connected nodes via http://localhost:4444/ui

+**NOTE**: iOS/Android config files have a relay to Appium 2.x url = http://localhost:4723.
+Necessary to add /wd/hub to run on Appium version 1.x.

 ### Hub & Node for browsers (in Docker)

 Use the appropriate docker-compose file for your architecture: amd64 (Intel) or arm64 (M1):